NickEsColR/book-tracker/README.md

 ## 📚 Features

 - **Add books to the reading list**: Allows users to add books to their reading list.
-- **View book details**: Displays detailed information about each book, including author, genre, publication year, and number of pages.
+- **View book details**: Displays information about each book, including title, author, genre.
-- **Manage reading progress**: Users can update their reading progress and save this information to local storage.
+- **Manage reading progress**: Users can update their reading progress.
 - **Intuitive user interface**: A clean and easy-to-use user interface, built with reusable Astro components.
+- **Save books to favorites**: Users can save books to favorites.

 ## 🔮 Future Features

 - **Download and upload lecture list**: Allow users to download books in the list and upload it to persist their collection.
-- **Use OpenLibrary API to get books**: Increase the books pool by using the API provided by Open Library.
 - **Social features**: Enable users to share their reading lists and progress with friends.
 - **Advanced search**: Implement advanced search functionality to filter books by various criteria.
-- **Sign Up**: Allow users to create an account to manage the lecture list, preferences and get suggestions.
+- **Create multiple lists**: Allow users to create different lists to better handle books.

 ## 🚀 Project Structure